JyothiPavuluri/M3_Wiper-Control-System_UTIL/1_Requirements/README.md

 * Many wiper systems in cars today use a rain sensor to detect the speed at which the raindrops are falling on the windshield.
 A microprocessor evaluates the signals from the sensor to calculate the speed at which the wipers should move.

 ## Working

  Wiper Control System.

-* Ignition Key Position at ACC: The Red LED is ON, if the user button is pressed and held for 2 secs
+* Ignition Key Position at ACC: The Red LED is ON, if the user button is pressed and held for 2 secs.

-* Wiper ON: Wiper is OFF: On press of the user input, Blue, Green and Orange LEDs come ON one at a time with the set frequency, The frequency changes on every alternate key press, 3 frequency levels with 1, 4 and 8 Hz
+* Wiper ON: Wiper is OFF: On press of the user input, Blue, Green and Orange LEDs come ON one at a time with the set frequency, The frequency changes on every alternate key press, 3 frequency levels with 1, 4 and 8 Hz.

-* Wiper OFF: Wiper is ON: The LED glow pattern stops on the 4th press; the wiper action starts next press onwards as mentioned in step 2
+* Wiper OFF: Wiper is ON: The LED glow pattern stops on the 4th press; the wiper action starts next press onwards as mentioned in step 2.

-* Ignition Key Position at Lock: The Red LED is OFF, if the user button is pressed and held for 2 secs
+* Ignition Key Position at Lock: The Red LED is OFF, if the user button is pressed and held for 2 secs.

 ## Benefits of Wiper Control System